AnirbansarkarS/SATELITE-COLLISION-PREDICTION----KESSELER/README.md

 Pull requests are welcome!
 If you’d like to add features (e.g., real satellite tracking APIs), please open an issue first.

----

-## 📜 License

-MIT License © 2025 Your Name

----

-👉 Do you want me to also include **sample code for visualization** (confusion matrix + ROC curve plots) in the README so people can directly run it?